 At YSSN, we understand the many issues our clients face — lengthy waiting lists for services, lack of residential placements and community supports, confusion around what services are available, and challenges in accessing the help that they need.
 We also are aware of the changing and diverse needs of our region’s communities and are committed to meeting those needs.

 We respect diversity.

-Diversity refers to the many identities and cultures within our society including race, ethnicity, gender, social class, immigration history, religion, sexual orientation and others that influence the thoughts, actions and behaviour of individuals.
+Diversity refers to the many identities and cultures within our society including race, ethnicity, gender, social class, immigration history, religion, sexual orientation and others that influence the thoughts, actions and behaviour of people.
 Identities tend to be overlapping and each has its own culture.

-Through diversity awareness, individuals of different identities are supported to navigate the cultural differences encountered in society and embrace the richness that results from inclusion and acceptance.
+Through diversity awareness, people of different identities are supported to navigate the cultural differences encountered in society and embrace the richness that results from inclusion and acceptance.
 Cultural competence facilitates the attitudinal and behavioural changes required to eliminate racism, sexism, and classism.